 - Add the vegan butter and sugar to a bowl.
 I used the kitchen aid to whisk it together.
 I would suggest using hand beaters if you don’t have a kitchen aid.

 - Then add the vanilla and flax egg to the butter mixture.

 - Combine the dry ingredients together in a separate bowl.
 Add the dry ingredients to the wet ingredients, mixing as you add it.

 - Take the bowl of the kitchen aid stand (if you are using one).
-Crumple up the graham crackers until you have 1/2 cup or different sized pieces.
+Crumple up the graham crackers until you have 1/2 cup or different-sized pieces.
 You want them more on the small side.
 Add the chocolate chips, graham crackers and the mini vegan marshmallows to the batter and mix together.
 Place the batter in the fridge for 30 minutes.

-- Use a melon ball scoop (roughly 2 tbsp of batter) to divide the cookies onto a lined baking.
+- After 30 minutes, use a melon ball scoop (roughly 2 tbsp of the batter) to divide the cookies onto a lined baking sheet.
 The batter should make roughly 12 cookies.
 Roll each cookie dough into a ball and place on the baking sheet.
 They will spread in the oven, so make sure there is adequate spacing between each cookie.
 I suggest 6-8 cookies on a baking sheet at a time.

 - Bake the cookies for 12-14 minutes.
 Mine were good at 13.

 - Let the cookies cool for at least 10 minutes on the baking sheet, and then for at least 10 more minutes on a cooling rack.
 Cookies should be crisp at this point as they will be soft yet golden when they come out of the oven.